Jaymayes/student-pilot/docs/testing/OPERATOR_QUICKSTART.md

 # Agent3 E2E Testing - Operator Quick Start

-## Setup (One-Time)
+## 🚀 Setup (One-Time)

-1. **Paste the Universal Prompt into Agent3**
+**Step 1: Paste the Universal Prompt into Agent3**
 - Open `docs/testing/AGENT3_SYSTEM_PROMPT.txt`
 - Copy the entire contents
 - Paste into Agent3 as the system message

-2. **Ready to Test**
+**Step 2: Ready to Test**
-   - Agent3 will auto-detect the app type from the URL
+- Agent3 auto-detects the app type from the URL
-   - Only the relevant test module will execute
+- Only the relevant test module executes
 - All tests are strictly read-only (no mutations)

+---

-## Usage Examples
+## 📋 Usage Examples

 ### Single App Test